 - It is estimated that 20–30% of women diagnosed with early breast cancer will eventually progress to metastatic disease.

 - Early breast cancer may lead to MBC regardless of the stage at which it is diagnosed or measures taken.

 Europa Donna recommends that advocates become knowledgeable about evidence-based guidelines and learn about current best practices.
 In this way we can advocate for appropriate services and methods of support for MBC patients.
 Below is a list of some recent MBC guidelines:

 International Consensus Conference for Advanced Breast Cancer:

 The International Consensus Conference for Advanced Breast Cancer is a major international breast cancer conference held biennially in Lisbon, Portugal.
 Its primary aim is the development of international consensus guidelines for the management of ABC patients.
 Representatives of breast cancer patient advocacy groups are invited to participate in the conference and to actively contribute to the scientific programme and the consensus session.
 The ABC guidelines are jointly developed by ESO (European School of Oncology) and ESMO (European Society of Medical Oncology).
 Europa Donna members serve on the consensus panel as well as the Breast Cancer Patient Advocacy Committee.
 The conference is held every two years.

-The Advanced Breast Cancer 5th ESO-ESMO Consensus Conference (ABC 6) took take place in Lisbon, Portugal on 4-6 November 2021.
+The Advanced Breast Cancer 6th ESO-ESMO Consensus Conference (ABC 6) took take place virtually on 4-6 November 2021.

 Documents from ABC Consensus Conferences are available here